sunfeiyan666/gcn/README.md

-# TVGCN: Time-varying Graph Convolutional Networks Based on Attention for Multi-features Spatial-Temproal Series Forecasting
+# TVGCN: Time-varying Graph Convolutional Networks for Multivariate and Multi-feature Spatio-temporal Series Prediction

-This is a PyTorch implementation of TVGCN in the paper entitled "TVGCN: Time-varying Graph Convolutional Networks Based on Attention for Multi-features Spatial-Temproal Series Forecasting"
+This is a PyTorch implementation of TVGCN in the paper entitled "TVGCN: Time-varying Graph Convolutional Networks for Multivariate and Multi-feature Spatio-temporal Series Prediction"

-Using a novel time-varying graph convolutional network (TVGCN) model based on attention for multi-features spatio-temporal series prediction, also, using absolute time embedding to improve the accuracy.
+Using a novel time-varying graph convolutional network (TVGCN) model based on attention at all stages (including training, validating and testing stage) for multi-features spatio-temporal series prediction, also, using absolute time embedding to improve the accuracy.

 #### Datasets